SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 In an internal network, users have greater control over IP allocation and may also choose to disable port security.
 With the FWaaS API extensions, they can also assign firewall rules to the virtual router, to control which traffic can pass between internal and provider networks.

-As described above, there are multiple methods for allocating public IP addresses to project-internal networks.
+As described above, there are multiple methods for allocating external IP addresses to project-internal networks.
 For IPv6, the currently best option seems to be subnet allocation from a CSP-managed subnet pool, because support for Prefix Delegation is still experimental.
 For IPv4, NAT and floating IPs are generally preferred over subnet allocation because of scarcity of IPv4 address space.